benmvp/slides/2018/ndcsydney/nav-react.md

 </div>

 NOTES:
-- This is the exact same as Global CSS except the CSS is imported by the Component
+- Component CSS is the exact same as Global CSS
+  * Except the CSS is imported by the Component
-- Therefore if the Component isn't used the CSS won't be included in the bundle
+  * Therefore if the Component isn't used the CSS won't be included in the bundle

 /////
 <!-- .slide: data-background="url(../../img/nav-react/venus.jpg) no-repeat center" data-background-size="cover" -->